Chembio Diagnostics (NASDAQ:CEMI) Issues Quarterly Earnings Results

-Chembio Diagnostics (NASDAQ:CEMI) posted its quarterly earnings results on Wednesday.
-The company reported ($0.35) earnings per share for the quarter, missing the consensus estimate of ($0.28) by ($0.07), MarketWatch Earnings reports.
+Chembio Diagnostics (NASDAQ:CEMI) issued its quarterly earnings results on Wednesday.
+The company reported ($0.35) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.28) by ($0.07), MarketWatch Earnings reports.
 Chembio Diagnostics had a negative return on equity of 73.70% and a negative net margin of 76.55%.

-CEMI has been the subject of several recent research reports.
-Colliers Securities reissued a “buy” rating and issued a $8.00 price target on shares of Chembio Diagnostics in a research note on Thursday.
-Craig Hallum raised shares of Chembio Diagnostics from a “hold” rating to a “buy” rating and upped their price objective for the company from $5.00 to $10.00 in a research note on Thursday, December 3rd.
-Finally, Zacks Investment Research raised shares of Chembio Diagnostics from a “sell” rating to a “hold” rating in a research note on Wednesday, January 6th.
-Four investment analysts have rated the stock with a hold rating and two have issued a buy rating to the stock.
-Chembio Diagnostics has an average rating of “Hold” and an average target price of $8.83.
+CEMI has been the subject of several analyst reports.
+Zacks Investment Research raised shares of Chembio Diagnostics from a “sell” rating to a “hold” rating in a report on Wednesday, January 6th.
+Colliers Securities restated a “buy” rating and set a $8.00 price target on shares of Chembio Diagnostics in a research report on Thursday.
+Finally, Craig Hallum upgraded Chembio Diagnostics from a “hold” rating to a “buy” rating and lifted their price objective for the stock from $5.00 to $10.00 in a research report on Thursday, December 3rd.
+Four investment analysts have rated the stock with a hold rating and two have given a buy rating to the company.
+The stock presently has an average rating of “Hold” and a consensus target price of $8.83.

 About Chembio Diagnostics